Dantu (crater)

 Dantu /'daentu:/ is a large crater on Ceres, located within the Vendimia Planitia.
 It is rimmed by a number of minor faculae, which together form Bright Spot 2.

-Etymology

 The crater is named after Dantu, the timekeeper and first god of planting (millet) of the Gã people of Accra, Ghana.
+Dantu is thought to have formed 230 +30/−30 Ma (million years) ago, based on the amount of crater impacts present within its ejecta blankets.